M1-CHPS/glhpc/docs/lab1.md

   </figcaption>
 </figure>

 As a starting point, you should download `VSCode` which will cover most of your needs in the future.
 Do NOT listen to your obnoxious classmates telling you to "just use vim".
-They cannot be saved.
+They cannot be helped.

 ### 1. Installation: